-FTP ITC.1/PACE Inter-TSF trusted channel after PACE
+FTP\ITC.1/PACE Inter-TSF trusted channel after PACE

+Hierarchical to: No other components.
 Dependencies: No dependencies.

-FTP\ITC.1.1 The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP\ITC.1.1 The TSF shall provide a communication channel between itself and another trusted IT identification of its end points and protection of the channel data from modification or disclosure.